ccsb-scripps/AutoDock-Vina/docs/source/docking_in_batch.rst

 Docking in batch mode
 ================

 Docking many ligands sequentially, one after the other, is possible with AutoDock Vina.
 This is useful to perform virtual screening of a large number of ligands against a receptor.
 The following sections describe how to do this using the command line.
-For possible ways of doing this with the Python API, see :ref:`docking_python`.
+For possible ways of doing this with the Python API, see :ref:`python_dockingn`.

-Do not confuse this with multiple ligand docking (:ref:`docking_multiple_ligands`), in which multiple ligands are docked simultaneously.
+Do not confuse this with multiple ligand docking (:ref:`multiple_ligands_docking`), in which multiple ligands are docked simultaneously.

 Command line options
 --------------------